 It’s also a good idea to manage your voices and volume because another visitor might be experiencing a close encounter with wildlife and you might ruin it for them.
 Some parks and campgrounds welcome pets.
 When you bring your pet, make sure that you take care of their waste and keep them on a leash if that’s the park’s rules.

-These are the 7 basic principles of leaving no trace while camping in the great outdoors.
+These are the 7 basic Leave No Trace principles while camping in the great outdoors.
 It’s nothing that’s too hard to follow, it just being more cautious and more aware of your surroundings.